 The following is a rundown of clips in the See Change exhibit in order of their appearance along with videos more specific questions:

 Paul Rowley and David Phillips: "Local Time"

-As we switch from analogue to digital, what were we gaining and losing?
+As we switch from analog to digital, what were we gaining and losing?

 Kurt Hentschläger: "View"